skafos/TuriTextClassifier/utilities/README.md

 # Text Classifier Utilities

 ## Resources
-The following modules assist in developing a Text Classification model on Skafos.
+The following modules assist in developing machine learning models on Skafos.

 -  `load_turicreate.py`: a module to help ensure that Turi Create is installed correctly in your JLab session.
 -  `save_models.py`: a module to help with saving models to Skafos.